 Many arthritis patients advocate for the use of medical marijuana, but the Food and Drug Administration (FDA) has repeatedly questioned its medical benefit.
 The U.S. Drug Enforcement Agency states that marijuana “has no accepted medicinal value in treatment in the United States, and evidence that there is a general lack of accepted safety for its use even under medical supervision.”

 In 1999, the Institute of Medicine, a part of the National Academy of Sciences, conducted a study that found marijuana to be “moderately well suited for particular conditions,” including chronic pain and multiple sclerosis spasticity.
-Multiple studies have shown that the drug can help with symptoms ranging from anxiety to chemotherapy-induced nausea and pain.
+Multiple studies have shown that the drug can help with symptoms ranging from anxiety to chemotherapy-induced

 However, detractors of marijuana and its derivatives have labeled the plant a “gateway drug” that may cause users to become addicted and eventually move on to stronger, harsher, and more dangerous drugs.
 Many religious and conservative groups are also against the use of drugs for moral reasons.